Rear Window: Legacy

-Ownership of the copyright in Woolrich's original story was eventually litigated before the Supreme Court of the United States in Stewart v.
-Abend.
-The film was copyrighted in 1954 by Patron Inc., a production company set up by Hitchcock and Stewart.
-As a result, Stewart and Hitchcock's estate became involved in the Supreme Court case, and Sheldon Abend became a producer of the 1998 remake of Rear Window.

 In 1997, Rear Window was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 By this time, the film interested other directors with its theme of voyeurism, and other reworkings of the film soon followed, which included Brian De Palma's 1984 film Body Double and Phillip Noyce's 1993 film Sliver.
 In 1998 Time Out magazine conducted a poll and Rear Window was voted the 21st greatest film of all time.
 In the British Film Institute's 2012 Sight & Sound polls of the greatest films ever made, Rear Window was ranked 53rd among critics and 48th among directors.
 In the 2022 edition of the magazine's Greatest films of all time list the film ranked 38th in the critics poll.
 In 2017 Empire magazine's readers' poll ranked Rear Window at No. 72 on its list of The 100 Greatest Movies.
 In 2022, Time Out magazine ranked the film at No. 26 on their list of "The 100 best thriller films of all time".

 Rear Window was restored by the team of Robert A. Harris and James C. Katz for its 1999 limited theatrical re-release (using Technicolor dye-transfer prints for the first time in this title's history) and the Collector's Edition DVD release in 2000.

 American Film Institute included the film as number 42 in AFI's 100 Years...100 Movies, number 14 in AFI's 100 Years...100 Thrills, number 48 in AFI's 100 Years...100 Movies (10th Anniversary Edition) and number three in AFI's 10 Top 10 (Mysteries).

+Rear Window was one of five films that Hitchcock made with Paramount that were included under a deal in which the rights reverted to him after eight years.
+Hitchcock removed all five films from circulation for almost 20 years (often referred to as "The Lost Hitchcocks" or "The Forbidden Five"), and he rarely granted rights for them to be shown publicly.
+The rights were purchased by Universal in 1983 for a rumored $6 million, after which they were re-released in theaters.
+These films include: Vertigo, Rear Window, The Man Who Knew Too Much (1956), Rope, and The Trouble With Harry.